Office Properties Income Trust: $2.4B Office REIT Chapter 11

 | Stock Symbol | OPI (Nasdaq) |

-The Remote Work Transformation and Its Consequences
+Remote Work and Office Demand

 Pre-Petition Capital Structure

-Secured Debt Overview
+Secured Debt Overview.

 | Facility | Principal Amount | Interest Rate | Maturity | Collateral |